raulmonti/FIG/src/Parser/README.txt

         instead of ditributing this work in between every grammar rule.
 A stack may be needed for this.
-TODO    Idea: Exception handling using numbers and table with */
+TODO    Idea: Exception handling using numbers and table with TODO    Check label section in ioscompilance or better remove label section as
+        it seams useless.
+*/